tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 permalink: /pubapis_raml.html
 keywords: RAML
 course: "Publishing REST APIs"
-weight: 8.4
+weight: 8.8
 sidebar: docapis
 section: restapispecifications
 path1: /restapispecifications.html
 ---

-RAML stands for REST API Modeling Language and is similar to Swagger and other API specifications.
+RAML stands for REST API Modeling Language and is similar to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
 RAML is backed by [Mulesoft](https://www.mulesoft.com/), a commercial API company, and uses a more YAML-based syntax in the specification.

 {% if site.format == "web" %}
 * TOC